The Skinner: Characters

 Janer Cord Anders, an 'eternal tourist' paid by a hornet hive-mind to travel the universe and carry hornet observers to new planets.

 Sable Keech a thousand-year-old reification (a dead body reanimated by cybernetics) seeking the last of the eight people he swore to bring to justice for crimes against humanity during the Prador war.

 Captain Ambel, one of Spatterjay's Old Captains, whose story, whilst unclear at first, is closely intertwined with the Skinner.

 Spatterjay ″Jay″ Hoop, the eponymous "Skinner".
 One of the earliest residents and founder of Spatterjay, the Skinner has been cut off from supplies of dome grown human food and has been turned by the Spatterjay virus into a hybrid monster.
 When he was human, Jay lead a ruthless and sadistic gang of pirates named ″The Eight″.
-Their primary goal was trade with the alien Prador in human slaves, via removal of higher brain functions and spinal columns and implanting Prador thrilling devices into their central nervous system.
+Their primary goal was trade with the alien Prador in human slaves, via removal of higher brain functions and spinal columns and implanting Prador thrall devices into their central nervous system.